bartosz121/react-skycons-extended/README.md

 # React Skycons Extended

 Easy to use react component for Skycons.
-Extended version with more icons from [skycons by galdiuz](https://github.com/galdiuz/skycons) and option to colorize each part of the icon.
+Extended version with more icons from this [skycons fork](https://github.com/galdiuz/skycons) and option to colorize each part of the icon.

 Created with [TSDX](https://github.com/weiran-zsd/tsdx).

-## Avaliable skycons
+## Available skycons

 ![Demo gif 1](./demo-gif1.gif)